-From the perspective of consumers’ preference in cosmetic products in China, lipstick/lip gloss products are the most popular, accounting for more than 60%; followed by BB/CC cream, accounting for nearly 50%.
+From the perspective of consumers’ preferences of cosmetic products in China, lipstick/lip gloss products are the most popular, accounting for more than 60%; followed by BB/CC cream, accounting for nearly 50%.

-However, not only women are an important consumer group for the lipstick market in China.
+However, women are no longer the only important consumer group for the lipstick market in China.
 According to the “Economic Report on Face Value in 2020”, the growth rate of lipstick consumption in male cosmetics in 2019 reached 278%, and more and more men began to use male cosmetics such as sunscreen and facial masks.
 For example, a Chinese KOL Lee known as a “Lipstick King”, because in his social media he posts videos of trying different lipsticks.

 The year-on-year growth rate of men-only cosmetic brands in 2019 has reached 56%.
 Many cosmetics companies have specially developed men’s facial skin care kits, cleansers, lotion creams, special masks, BB creams and CC creams and lipsticks for male consumers.